sarthakchaudhary13/grub-theme/README.md

 - Clone this repo
 `$git clone https://github.com/sarthakchaudhary13/grub-theme.git`

+- Custom background (Optional)
+Change the `background.png` image with your custom png image in `grub-theme/`

 - Copy the theme to the bootloader themes directory (required root access)
 `sudo cp -a /path/to/cloned/repo /boot/grub/themes/grub-theme`